 Gold medal front headlock/guillotine: I constantly push my students to excel in the use of front headlock/guillotine attacks.
-My reasoning is that it is always available, is highly effective and even when it fails, it elicits such a strong defensive reaction that it functions as a tremendous gateway into other great attacks.
+My reasoning is that it is always available, is highly effective and even when it fails, it elicits such a defensive reaction that it functions as a tremendous gateway into other great attacks.
 All of my students work hard at the skill, in particular Gordon Ryan.
-Mr Ryan was always devastating in the gym with his front headlock and guillotine attacks.
+Mr Ryan was always in the gym with his front headlock and guillotine attacks.
 Like all my students he even developed many of his own variations and tricks.
-Interestingly, Mr Ryan had a similar problem that several of my other students had – he was so successful in his main attacks to leg and back that he never got an opportunity to use his front headlock game outside the gym.
+Interestingly, Mr Ryan had a similar problem that several of my other students had – he was so successful in his attacks to leg and back that he never got an opportunity to use his front headlock game outside the gym.
 Before ADCC I told him this was a good thing as few would be expecting any danger from that direction and the rules of ADCC heavily favor standing grappling/takedowns which increase the opportunity for front headlocks/guillotines even more.
-In the biggest match of his career so far – ADCC finals for the gold medal – he pulled out his unknown front headlock game during a standing wrestling exchange with the great Keenan Cornelius.
+In the biggest match of his career so far – ADCC finals for the gold medal – he pulled out his unknown front headlock game during a standing exchange with the great Keenan Cornelius.
 Mr Cornelius used all his defensive skills, creating a wild series of rolling attacks, but Mr Ryan followed him through everything and finished mounted with a devastating strangle to take gold.
-It was an incredible example of the power of a hidden weapon, of systems based training to surpass high level resistance and of the immense tactical value of strong front headlock/Guillotine attacks.
+It was an incredible example of the power of a hidden weapon, of systems based training to surpass high resistance and of the immense tactical value of strong front headlock/Guillotine attacks.
 If you feel you want to increase your submission rate, invest time and study into the most readily available submission opportunity in the sport – the front headlock/guillotine.
 There is a reason so many great jiu jitsu athletes have made this move a centerpiece of their game – with study and training – so can you

 Related posts: